ThiruvarankanM/QuizGame_TeamByteBrains/README.md

 # QuizGame\_TeamByteBrains

-This project is a simple AI-powered quiz game developed by **ByteBrains**.
+This project is a simple AI-powered quiz game developed by our Team **ByteBrains**.
 It runs in the terminal and challenges users with multiple-choice questions, providing hints and AI-generated answers to help users learn effectively.

 ---